tkashkin/GameHub/README.md

 * Maybe more services

 ## Installation
-Prebuild releases can be found on [releases page](https://github.com/tkashkin/GameHub/releases).
+Prebuilt releases can be found on [releases page](https://github.com/tkashkin/GameHub/releases).

 ## Building